 ESPF, in conjunction with its advisors and West Sussex Pension Fund, has carried out a detailed evaluation process, to identify a partner to deliver in line with the Government's guidance, whilst ensuring alignment with its investment strategy and taking account of employers’ and members’ best interests.

-On 24 July 2025, Pension Committee confirmed a preferred pooling partner as Border to Coast Pensions Partnership.
-Established as a regulated asset manager in 2018, they are one of the largest LGPS pools in the UK.
+On 25 September 2025, the Pension Committee made an in-principle decision to become a shareholder in the Border to Coast Pensions Partnership (a FCA-authorised asset pool since 2018 and one of the largest LGPS pools in the UK).
 Their purpose is to make a difference for the LGPS by providing cost-effective, innovative, and responsible investment opportunities that deliver returns over the long-term.
 The Committee agreed that it was the right decision to work towards becoming a shareholder in Border to Coast Pensions Partnership.

 Important note: The government has been very clear that LGPS members’ benefits and pensions are guaranteed in law and will not be affected by these changes.